KarMiles/polish-girl-painting/README.md

 **Marketing introduction**

 When deciding on marketing strategy for this project the following information and assumptions were taken into account:

+- Business model is Business - to - Customer,
 - Main target groups are predominantly:
     - young European aspiring professional adults,
     - mature European adults with stable material situation, especially appreciating niche art.